PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Introduction

-Despite drastic improvements in network bandwidth, network latency remains a hurdle in the adoption of disaggregated memory.
-Even with near-terabit links and hardware-assisted protocols like RDMA~\cite{rdmalatency}, remote memory accesses are an order of magnitude slower than local memory accesses~\cite{disagg}, with speed-of-light constraints making it impossible to improve network latency beyond a point.
-Efficient caching strategies at the CPU node can reduce average memory access latency; however, the benefit of such strategies is limited by data locality and the size of the cache on the CPU node.
-In many cases, remote memory accesses are unavoidable, especially for applications that rely on efficient in-memory pointer traversals on linked data structures, such as lookups on sophisticated index structures~\cite{hash1, hash2, hash3, btree1, btree2, trie1, trie2, trie3, succinct, blowfish, surf} in databases and key-value stores, and graph traversals in graph processing workloads~\cite{pagerank, graphx, powergraph, graphchi}.
-For instance, production key-value stores like Memcached and database management systems like DBx1000 spend 7\% and 19\% of their execution time on pointer traversals, respectively~\cite{impica}.
+Despite drastic improvements in recent years, the limited bandwidth and latency to network-attached memory remain a hurdle in adopting disaggregated memory, with speed-of-light constraints making it impossible to improve network latency beyond a point.
+Even with near-terabit links and hardware-assisted protocols like RDMA~\cite{rdmalatency}, remote memory accesses are an order of magnitude slower than local memory accesses~\cite{disagg}.
+Emerging CXL interconnects~\cite{cxl} share a similar trend --- around $300$ ns of CXL memory latency compared to $10$--$20$ ns of L3 cache latency~\cite{pond}.
+Although efficient caching strategies at the CPU node can reduce average memory access latency and volume of network traffic to remote memory, the benefit of such strategies is limited by data locality and the size of the cache on the CPU node.
+In many cases, remote memory accesses are unavoidable, especially for applications that rely on efficient in-memory pointer traversals on linked data structures, such as lookups on index structures~\cite{hash1, hash2, hash3, succinct, trie2, btree1, btree2, trie1, blowfish, trie3, surf} in databases and key-value stores, and traversals in graph analytics~\cite{powergraph, graphx, graphchi, pagerank} (Fig.~\ref{fig:motivation}, \S\ref{sec:overview}).